 The instructions here cover only collations that can be added without recompiling MySQL.
 To add a collation that does require recompiling (as implemented by means of functions in a C source file), use the instructions in Section 10.3, “Adding a Character Set”.
 However, instead of adding all the information required for a complete character set, just modify the appropriate files for an existing character set.
 That is, based on what is already present for the character set's current collations, add data structures, functions, and configuration information for the new collation.

 If you modify an existing collation, that may affect the ordering of rows for indexes on columns that use the collation.
 In this case, rebuild any such indexes to avoid problems such as incorrect query results.
-For further information, see Section 2.11.3, “Checking Whether Tables or Indexes Must Be Rebuilt”.
+See Section 2.11.3, “Rebuilding or Repairing Tables or Indexes”.